E-A-T and SEO: You Can’t Have One Without the Other

 2. When You Have a Link-Earning Program, Not a Link-Building Program

 We believe that links should only be earned and not placed to be authentic.
 Only then will authority be recognized by Google.
-So focus on link earning instead of link building.
+So, focus on link earning instead of link building.

-If enough relevant and quality sites naturally link to your website with favorable sentiment towards your brand, your site becomes a more trusted authority by association.
+If enough relevant and quality sites naturally link to your website with favorable sentiment toward your brand, your site becomes a more trusted authority by association.
 So you want the best sites, not the most, linking back to you.

 Remember: Earned links must be from trusted sites to count the most.